6 Types of Drums Used in an OrchestraPosted by Mike Schuck

 The snare drum is one of the orchestral percussion instruments that you can easily spot from a distance.

-Also known as a side drum, a snare drum is a small drum made of wood or brass.
+Also known as simply the snare, a snare drum is a small drum made of wood or brass.
 The drumhead is made of either calfskin or plastic stretched over the ends of a hollow cylinder.

 The unique rattling sound of a snare drum comes from a set of wire-wrapped strings stretched across the snare, bottom head.